agungibr/passing-stats-api/README.md

 # Passing Stats API

-This project is a web scraper built with [Bun](https://bun.sh) and TypeScript
+This project is a coverting csv to json built with [Bun](https://bun.sh) and TypeScript

 ## Usage